-5.14 Properties not advertised through CBL (Direct Offers)
+5.14.
+Properties not advertised through CBL (Direct Offers)

-Oxford City Council may choose not to advertise certain properties if they are needed for management reasons.
-This may include temporary lettings as emergency accommodation for homeless families, some types of supported housing, direct lettings to national mobility schemes, or permanent decants (where the properties are being sold, demolished or otherwise disposed of, or where tenants have been given the choice of not returning to a property following refurbishment or re-modelling, and it is not practicable to allocate the property through CBL).
+Oxford City Council may choose not to advertise certain properties if they are needed for management reasons including temporary decants of existing Council Tenants for repairs to be completed where they cannot stay in their present home.
+This may include temporary lettings as emergency accommodation for homeless families, housing first accommodation, some types of supported housing, direct lettings to national mobility schemes, or permanent decants (where the properties are being sold, demolished or otherwise disposed of, or where tenants have been given the choice of not returning to a property following refurbishment or remodelling, and it is not practicable to allocate the property through CBL).

-In other cases, for example, very highly adapted properties or for applicants with very individual needs, it may be necessary to make a direct offer of a property in order to make the most effective use of the scarce resource of social housing and to obtain best value for money for the Council and its ORAH partners.
+In other cases, for example, very highly adapted properties or for applicants with very individual needs and homeless applicants needing to move on from Temporary Accommodation, it may be necessary to make a direct offer of a property in order to make the most effective use of the scarce resource of social housing and to obtain best value for money for the Council and its ORAH partners.